FraneKuzmanic/Go-tournament-maker/README.md

 <h2>Swiss System Tournament Manager</h2>

-<p>This project is a web application for managing Swiss-system tournaments, commonly used in chess and other competitive events.
+<p>This project is a web application for managing Swiss-system tournaments, commonly used in Go, Chess and other competitive events.
 The application allows users to create tournaments, manage players, generate pairings for each round, and track results.</p>

 <p>Technologies Used:</p>
 <ul>